bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 **Notes:**

 - Execute all tests locally (Codegrade's and your own) by running `npm test`.
+- Do not exceed 2^8 rounds of hashing with `bcryptjs`.
+- If you use environment variables make sure to provide fallbacks in the code (e.g. `process.env.SECRET || "shh"`).
 - You are welcome to create additional files but **do not move or rename existing files** or folders.
 - Do not alter your `package.json` file except to install extra libraries.
 The "test" script has been added for you.
 - The database already has the `users` table, but if you run into issues, the migration is available.